 This Quarterly Report on Form 10-Q contains certain forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Any statements in this Quarterly Report on Form 10-Q about our expectations, beliefs, plans, objectives, assumptions or future events or performance are not historical facts and are forward-looking statements.
 These statements are often, but not always, made through the use of words or phrases such as "may," "should," "believes," "will," "expects," "anticipates," "estimates," "predicts," "potential," "continues" "intends," "plans" and "would" or the negative of these terms or other comparable terminology.
 For example, statements concerning financial condition, possible or assumed future results of operations, growth opportunities, and plans are all forward-looking statements.
-Our forward-looking statements are based on a series of expectations, assumptions, estimates and projections about our company, are not guarantees of future results or performance and involve substantial risks and uncertainty.
-They involve known and unknown risks, uncertainties and assumptions that may cause actual results, levels of activity, performance or achievements to differ materially from any results, levels of activity, performance or achievements expressed or implied by any forward-looking statement.
+Our forward-looking statements are based on a series of expectations, assumptions, estimates and projections about our company, are not guarantees of future results or performance or achievements to differ materially from any results, levels of activity, performance or achievements expressed or implied by any forward-looking statement.
 We may not actually achieve the plans, intentions or expectations disclosed in these forward-looking statements.
-Our business and our forward-looking statements involve substantial known and unknown risks and uncertainties, including the risks and uncertainties inherent in our statements regarding:
+Our business and uncertainties, including the risks and uncertainties inherent in our statements.
+Our business and uncertainties, including the risks and uncertainties inherent in our statements.

-- compliance with the extensive existing regulatory framework applicable to our industry or our failure to timely obtain and maintain regulatory approvals and accreditation; - compliance with continuous changes in applicable federal laws and regulations including new and pending rulemaking by the U.S. Department of Education; - the effect of current and future Title IV Program regulations arising out of negotiated rulemakings, including any potential reductions in funding or restrictions on the use of funds received through Title IV Programs; - successful updating and expansion of the content of existing programs and developing new programs in a cost-effective manner or on a timely basis; - uncertainties regarding our ability to comply with federal laws and regulations regarding the 90/10 Rule and cohort default rates; - successful implementation of our strategic plan; - our inability to maintain eligibility for or to process federal student financial assistance; - regulatory investigations of, or actions commenced against, us or other companies in our industry; - changes in the state regulatory environment or budgetary constraints; - enrollment declines or challenges in our students' ability to find employment as a result of economic conditions; - maintenance and expansion of existing industry relationships and develop new industry relationships; - a loss of members of our senior management or other key employees; - uncertainties associated with opening of new campuses and closing existing campuses; - uncertainties associated with integration of acquired schools; - industry competition; - the effect of any cybersecurity incident; and - general economic conditions.
+- compliance with the extensive existing regulatory framework applicable to our industry or our failure to timely obtain and maintain regulatory approvals and accreditation; - compliance with continuous changes in applicable federal laws and regulations including new and pending rulemaking by the U.S. Department of Education; - the effect of current and future laws and executive orders related to the Title IV Programs and current and future Title IV Program regulations arising out of negotiated rulemakings, including any potential reductions or disruptions in funding or restrictions on the use of funds received through Title IV Programs; - successful updating and expansion of the content of existing programs and developing new programs in a cost-effective manner or on a timely basis; - uncertainties regarding our ability to comply with current and future federal and state laws and regulations and accrediting body standards, including but not limited to the 90/10 Rule and limits on cohort default rates; - successful implementation of our strategic plan; - our inability to maintain eligibility for or to process federal student financial assistance; - regulatory investigations of, or actions commenced against, us or other companies in our industry; - changes in the state regulatory environment or budgetary constraints; - enrollment declines or challenges in our students' ability to find employment as a result of economic conditions; - maintenance and expansion of existing industry relationships and develop new industry relationships; - a loss of members of our senior management or other key employees; - uncertainties associated with opening of new campuses and closing existing campuses; - uncertainties associated with integration of acquired schools; - industry competition; - the effect of any cybersecurity incident; and - general economic conditions.